 To keep lunch cool, we opted for these super cute ice packs in boy designs.
 It fits well with the Bentgo box in the matching Wildkin lunch box.
 An ice pack that fits easily with the lunch box you’ll be using is important because if it is too small it will not keep things cool and if it is too big you will not have room for anything else.

-A Sleeping Bag or Blanket and Pillow
+Blanket and Pillow in One

 Some toddlers may only need to wear pull-ups or diapers during nap time.
 Slip two or three into the backpack, even if your child insists it’s not necessary.
 Better safe than sorry.